 - 18. Several contractors presented robust scientific studies in their annual reports.
-They did not specify, however, how this feeds into their plans for environmental baseline assessments, which serve as the basis for environmental impact assessments. - 19.
-The Commission noted that there were still two major baseline data requirements that have not been adequately addressed by contractors: (a) systematic surface observations of seabirds, marine mammals, sea turtles and other megafauna;

-- and (b) sampling of pelagic biological communities (in the water column).
-The Commission notes that, in relation to the environmental baseline studies, several contractors are still not adequately addressing the requirements for sampling efforts and replication for robust statistical analyses (see ISBA/25/LTC/6/Rev.3). - 20.
-The Commission reiterates the need to improve the definition and level of description in the programme of activities included in the annual reports of some contractors.
-In several instances, contractors gave no indication of the level of sampling effort and spatial distribution in the following year.
-Some contractors have submitted annual reports with numerous and/or long appendices.
-While the Commission appreciates contractors making these appendices available, it encourages them to summarize the main methods and findings in the annual report.
-Moreover, it would like to stress that annual reports are meant to be complete, stand-alone documents and should contain a brief account of the methodology, including sampling design (illustrated with maps) and applied analytical techniques even if they have previously been reported.
+It was however not specified how this feeds into the contractor's plans for environmental baseline assessments, which serve as the basis for environmental impact assessments.. - 19.
+The Commission noted that there were still two major baseline data requirements that have not been adequately addressed by contractors.
+Firstly, systematic surface observations of seabirds, marine mammals, sea turtles and other megafauna.
+Secondly, sampling of pelagic biological communities (in the water column).
+The Commission notes that, in relation to the environmental baseline studies, several contractors are still not adequately addressing the requirements for sampling effort and replication for robust statistical analyses (ISBA/25/LTC/6/Rev.3). - 20.
+The Commission reiterates the need to improve the definition and level of description in the programme of activities included in the annual reports of some Contractors.
+In several instances, Contractors give no indication of the level of sampling effort and spatial distribution in the following year.
+Some contractors have submitted annual reports with very large and multiple appendices.
+While the Commission appreciates Contractors making these appendices available, we encourage these Contractors to summarize the main methods and findings in the annual report.
+Moreover, we would like to stress that annual reports are meant to be stand-alone and complete documents and should contain a brief account of methodology including sampling design (illustrated with maps) and applied analytical techniques even if reported previously.

-D. Consideration of applications for extension of contracts in accordance with the procedures and criteria for the extension of an approved plan of work for exploration pursuant to section 1, paragraph 9, of the annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982

-21. On 3 July, the Commission took note of the anticipated applications for extension of contracts.
-The Commission will work during the intersessional period to ensure that the submission and review of applications for extension are carried out in line with the process established in document ISBA/21/C/19.
-As informed by the secretariat, a total of eight contracts for polymetallic nodules (with Interoceanmetal Joint Organization, JSC Yuzhmorgeologiya, the Government of the Republic of Korea, China Ocean Mineral Resources Research and Development Association, Deep Ocean Resources Development Co.
-Ltd., the Institut français de recherche pour l'exploitation de la mer, the Federal Institute for Geosciences and Natural Resources of Germany and Nauru Ocean Resources Inc.) and one for polymetallic sulphides (with China Ocean Mineral Resources Research and Development Association) are due to expire in 2026.
-It is expected that in 2025 and 2026 the Commission will need to consider their applications for extensions.
-A note will be prepared by the Commission with the support of the secretariat to assist contractors with their applications.
+- D. Consideration of applications for extension of contracts in accordance with the procedures and criteria for the extension of an approved plan of work for exploration pursuant to section 1, paragraph 9, of the annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982. - 21.
+On 3 July, the Commission took note of the anticipated applications for extension of contracts.
+The Commission will work within the intersessional period to ensure that the submission and review of received extension applications are carried out in line with the process established under ISBA/21/C/19.
+As informed by the Secretariat, a total of eight contracts for polymetallic nodules (with Interoceanmetal Joint Organization, JSC Yuzhmorgeologiya, Government of the Republic of Korea, COMRA, Deep Ocean Resources Development Co.
+Ltd, Ifremer, Federal Institute for Geosciences and Natural Resources, and Nauru Ocean Resources Inc.) and one for polymetallic sulphides (with COMRA) are due to expire in 2026.
+It is expected that between 2025 and 2026 the Commission would need to consider extension applications by such contractors.
+A note will be prepared by the Commission with the support of the secretariat to assist contractors with their extension applications.